markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 ## Create Connected Cache Azure resource

 >[!Note]
    >* Resource move is not currently supported for Connected Cache Azure resources.
-If you need to move your Connected Cache Azure resource, you can consider deleting the existing resource and create another one in another location.
+If you need to move your Connected Cache Azure resource, you can consider deleting the existing resource and creating another one in another location.

 # [Azure portal](#tab/portal)